-Pt.:... and I'm convinced that unless we can work this out I'm going to leave.
+Pt.: . . . and I'm convinced that unless we can work this out I'm going to leave.
 Maybe she should see a psychiatrist, too.
 I don't want to leave her, she's everything I want in a wife outside of this sexual thing.
-She's attractive, intelligent, on the ball.
-But we can't go on this way.
+She's attractive, does not subject the patient to the "routine psychiatric history" process but takes each item as it arises and, if it appears significant, explores it briefly.

-Ther.: How did you meet her?
+Ther .: How did you meet her?